Multilingual vs Crosslingual Retrieval of Fact-Checked Claims: A Tale of Two Approaches: Results and Discussion

-Looking at the crosslingual S@10 performance across strategies and the number of negative examples (see Figure~\ref{fig:negatives-n-and-strategies-e5-test}), we observe a large performance gain between the proposed strategies and the \texttt{random} baseline and the unsupervised setting over all $k$ values (results using MRR show the same trend, see Figure~\ref{fig:negatives-n-and-strategies-e5-test-mrr} in Appendix~\ref{sec:appendix:supervised:additional}).
-The \texttt{topic} strategy seems more effective when few negative examples are used for fine-tuning (i.e., $<5$), whereas \texttt{similarity} confirms to be the most effective approach in the PFCR task when sampling $\geq5$ negative examples for each pair.
-Overall, compared to using \texttt{multilingual-e5-large} in an unsupervised fashion, fine-tuning it with just 10 negative examples selected using the \texttt{similarity} strategy leads to a multilingual S@10 score of 0.8228 (+2.57 points) and a crosslingual S@10 score of 0.7076 (+7.52 points).
-This indicates that our approach is effective even in the more challenging yet more widely relevant crosslingual setup.
+Looking at the crosslingual MRR@10 performance across strategies and the number of negative examples (see Figure~\ref{fig:negatives-n-and-strategies-e5-test-mrr}), we observe a large performance gain between the proposed strategies and the \texttt{random} baseline and the unsupervised setting over all $k$ values (results using S@10 show the same trend, see Figure~\ref{fig:negatives-n-and-strategies-e5-test} in Appendix~\ref{sec:appendix:supervised}).
+The \texttt{topic} strategy seems more effective when few negative examples are used for fine-tuning (i.e., $\leq5$), whereas \texttt{similarity} confirms to be the most effective approach in the PFCR task when sampling more negative examples for each pair.
+Overall, compared to using \texttt{multilingual-e5-large} in an unsupervised fashion, fine-tuning it with just 10 negative examples selected using the \texttt{similarity} strategy leads to a crosslingual MRR@10 score of 0.4947 (+6.24 points) and a crosslingual S@10 score of 0.7076 (+7.52 points).
+This indicates that our approach is effective even in the more challenging crosslingual setup.
+When excluding the highly-represented English language in the data from crosslingual evaluation (i.e., ``crosslingual (no eng)'' in Table~\ref{tab:supervised_mrr}), we observe the same trend, with \texttt{topic} and \texttt{similarity} achieving large performance gains compared to \texttt{random}.